Little of Your Love: Background

 "Little of Your Love" was written for the movie Trainwreck, although it was not used in the movie.
 Instead the song was later featured on the soundtrack of the 2017 film Lady Bird.

-The song was first performed to during the group's Summer 2016 tour of North America.
+The song was first performed to during the group's summer 2016 tour of North America.
 It was then entitled by the band "Give Me Just a Little of Your Love", and featured a different musical arrangement and introduction.
 It also lacked the guitar solo performed on the album version by Danielle at the end of the song, giving it therefore a much shorter length than the released version.

 The reworked version of the song was then debuted by the band on May 13, 2017, on an episode of Saturday Night Live.
 However, it did not lack the studio enhancements of the album version; the band was augmented by two saxophonists and two cellists for this performance.

 On June 18, 2017, the group announced via Twitter that the song would debut on BBC Radio One the following day at 7:30 PM UK time.
 After the broadcast of the song, it became readily available on streaming sites, and was arrived with pre-ordered copies of the album just after.

 BloodPop remix

 On August 11, a remix by BloodPop was released, intended as the second official single from the album.
 It marked the second time the band had released an EDM single, following their collaboration with Calvin Harris, "Pray to God".
+This version of the song was also featured in the racing game Forza Horizon 4.

 Music video

-The song's music video, directed by Paul Thomas Anderson, was released on October 2, 2017 and features the group line dancing with patrons at the Oil Can Harry’s bar in Los Angeles.
-Pitchfork noted the clip featured similarities to their previous Want You Back video.
+The song's music video, directed by Paul Thomas Anderson, was released on October 2, 2017 and features the group line dancing with patrons at the Oil Can Harry's bar in Los Angeles.
+Pitchfork noted the clip featured similarities to their previous "Want You Back" video.